jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-dj-schwa-s-a-s-h-by-day.md

 description: TBC
 featuredImage: /img/17192597_10154679747954355_5785484319925579601_o.jpg
 ---
-_No stranger to Sydney, Czech DJ and Beef records label boss Michael Schwa AKA **DJ Schwa** recently returned to his former home to grace the decks at Sash by Day.
+_No stranger to Sydney, Czech DJ and Beef records label boss Michael Schwa AKA **DJ Schwa** recently returned to his former home to grace the decks at SASH by Day.
 We managed to pin him down for a chat during his Australian tour to relive the glory days of Reckless Republic and his residency at Spice... _

 **RR: **Michael, great to chat.
 How have you been spending your time in Sydney besides working and playing gigs?

 **DJ Schwa:** I’ve spent more time the studio than at the beach, but it's great.
 I used to live here so it doesn’t feel like I’m a tourist in a foreign country.
 I went fishing on the Harbour in a small boat... caught some fish, straight from the Harbour on to the barbie!

-RR: So when you lived here from 2011 to 2016, where did you used to play out?
+**RR: **So when you lived here from 2011 to 2016, where did you used to play out?

-DJ Schwa: I started to play in Sydney’s underground scene at the legendary Reckless Republic parties in Kings Cross.
+**DJ Schwa:** I started to play in Sydney’s underground scene at the legendary [Reckless Republic](https://www.facebook.com/RecklessRepublic) parties in Kings Cross.
 I was also a resident DJ at Sydney's finest after-hours party Spice.
 I played at the first two Subsonic music festivals and pretty much every year at Rainbow Serpent in Victoria.
 I was also regularly playing at many other clubs in Melbourne and Sydney like Revolver, Civic, Home, Tramp, OneSixOne, Burdekin, Abercrombie...

 **RR:** Cool.
 What are your favourite festivals here?
 Any chance of returning to them?

-**DJ Schwa:** My best memories are from Subsonic and Rainbow Serpent... the organisers of Subsonic are friends of mine.
+**DJ Schwa:** My best memories are from [Subsonic](https://www.facebook.com/subsonicmusic/) and [Rainbow Serpent](https://www.facebook.com/rainbowHQ/)... the organisers of Subsonic are friends of mine.
 But the festival season here is when we are busy organising New Year’s events back in Prague.
 And during Christmas time, I am with my family so it's hard to come over.

 **RR:** When you lived in Sydney, did you get a chance to travel with music much?

-DJ Schwa: When I lived here we visited Japan, India, and Thailand.
+**DJ Schwa: **When I lived here we visited Japan, India, and Thailand.
 In India, the gig in Goa was the best.
 Japan is also great for music - or at least it used to be, I haven’t been back for quite a few years.
 I also did a couple of small gigs in Mexico last year, which was great.
 We arrived after BPM, so after the shooting.
 I spun in Tulum, Playa, and Monterrey - a  town close to the US border.
 We had a great time.
 The year before I played at BPM with Catz n Dogz which was an amazing experience.

 **RR:** Having played extensively in Europe and Australia, do you notice any differences between the crowds?